GENERIC SPACE COMBAT SYSTEM AKA GSCS

 Shooting example:

-Will has put 2 energy points on weapons so he gets 3 shots against Mikes ship.
-Mikes ship is 10 inches away, so it’s within short range.
-Will throws three dice and the results are 4, 5 and 2 therefore he scores two hits.
-Mike has put only 1 energy point on shields so he gets 2 deflection tries.
-Mike throws two dice and the results are 1 and a 6 so he has deflected one of the shots but the other one goes through.
-Mike has to remove 1 energy point from his ship.
+Mike has put only 1 energy point into shields, so he gets 2 deflection attempts.
+Mike rolls two dice, and the results are 1 and 6, so he has deflected one of the shots, but the other one goes through.
+Mike must remove 1 energy point from his ship.

 Conclusion: